-When visitors to search engines use abbreviations or expand abbreviations in their searches, it’s possible that they might be missing out on some pages worth visiting.
+When visitors to search engines use abbreviations or expand abbreviations in queries, it’s possible that they might be missing out on some pages worth visiting.

 For example, use Yahoo to search for [NASA Moon bombing] and compare the results to a search for [National Aeronautics and Space Administration moon bombing] and you’ll see some very different results.